Submitted by: Billy Joe Long, Owner

 The Dynamic IP Address Issue

 This dynamic IP address provided to you by your ISP is a problem because your IP address is how external users can find your network and the service(s) you are hosting on the internet.
 You can think of your IP address as a street address.
 It tells people how to get to your webserver, game server or other service you are offering.
 If this address is constantly changing, then you you would need to contact your users and let them know what your current IP address is every time it changes, if you want them to have access to your hosted service.
 For most people or businesses hosting public services from their local networks, this is not feasible.

 This is where dynamic DNS comes in.
 Dynamic DNS is a service that you can setup directly on most routers or on a server directly using a dynamic DNS client application.
 A dynamic DNS provider, such as DynDns or NoIP, provides you with a custom domain name.
 The dynamic DNS service then associates your new custom domain name with your current dynamic IP address.
 Every time your dynamic IP address changes, the service updates your custom domain name with your new IP address.
 Now all you have to do to allow your users access to your public service is provide them with your custom domain name provided to you by your chosen dynamic DNS service provider.
 Every time your IP address changes the service will update your custom domain name with the new IP address, and your users will continue to have access to your service.

-If you would like more information about Dynamic DNS and what it can do for you or your business, give PSA Computer Services a call at (70) 506-6228.
+If you would like more information about Dynamic DNS and what it can do for you or your business give us a call.